Download the Hydrospares App Today for Smoother Browsing & Exclusive Deals—Available on both Android & IOS

 • Clarifiers: Bind small particles, making them easier for filters to catch, improving water clarity.

 • Flocculants: Clump particles that sink to the pool floor for vacuuming to waste.
-Best used by experience pool operators.
+Best used by experienced pool operators.

 Because flocculants require vacuuming from the bottom of the pool, the pool will require a temporary shutdown while cleaning is undertaken.